Ablative CO2 Laser: Treatment, Recovery & Results

 - Multiple sessions often needed for optimal results

-- Ideal for fine lines, enlarged pores and mild acne scars
+- Ideal for acne scars, fine lines, enlarged pores, skin texture and mild skin tightening

 Fully Ablative CO2 Laser